+The University of Kansas provides workers' compensation coverage to all employees, including student employees and part-time employees.
 GRAs are covered under State of Kansas Workers Compensation and the Kansas Tort Claims Act.
 Under the Kansas Workers Compensation Act, if an employee is injured or becomes sick due to work, that employee may be eligible, as determined by the State Self Insurance Fund, to receive medical coverage and compensation for lost wages subject to a weekly maximum.
-If a Self Graduate Fellow has deferred funding and is not funded by the Self Graduate Fellowship, they are not considered an employee and is not covered by State of Kansas Workers Compensation.